scala/scala3/docs/docs/usage/scaladoc/blog.md

 │   └── index.html
 ```

-If you are using sidebar don't forget to place
+If you are using yaml [sidebar](./staticSite.html#sidebar) don't forget to place

 ```
 sidebar:
     - title: Blog
 ```

-somewhere inside the tree.
+somewhere inside the `yaml` tree representing the sidebar sections.
 Scaladoc will attach under that section all of your blogposts.

 ## Naming convention